Undead Drew Barrymore stars in first full 'Santa Clarita Diet' trailer

 Netflix and Drew Barrymore are giving the well-trod (often via a slow shuffle) zombie genre yet another new spin with "The Santa Clarita Diet."
-After dropping a few teasers earlier this month, Netflix released the first full trailer for the show Tuesday that you can watch above.
+After dropping a few teasers earlier this month, Netflix released the first full trailer for the show Tuesday.

 As revealed in previous teasers, Barrymore and her supportive family (including her husband played by Timothy Olyphant) are forced to adopt a new lifestyle when her character dies and then returns with a taste for human flesh.